vtabary/docile/README.md

 ## Roadmap

+- Generate a list of file for each version
 - Support summary files
+- Support customization with copyright, logo, favicon, base url, ...
 - Export the templates into an other library
-- Support custom templates as a libraries
+- Support custom templates as libraries
 - Add markdown function to import a part of a code file

 ## Contributing